 - Adaptability – Planning and preparation are an important part of success, but so is being able to make changes in the moment.
 If something isn’t working, never be afraid to take a step back, figure out why, and come up with a better plan of action.

 - Communication – The days of handing out orders to employees are gone.
 Talk to your team, learn what motivates them, and take a genuine interest in them as an individual.
-In return, you will receive better feedback and more original ideas, plus you’ll build trust in the process.
+In return, you will receive better feedback and more original ideas, plus you’ll build trust in the process and lower the chance of employees leaving.